 Firmware version 6 for the Sony a9 was made available today, and it adds several important features, including the previously demonstrated Animal Eye AF mode.
-It’s great to see Sony adding so much functionality to camera that is widely reported to be replaced with an a9 Mark II in just a matter of weeks!
+It’s great to see Sony adding so much functionality to the camera that is widely reported to be replaced with an a9 Mark II in just a matter of weeks!

 List of updates